mozilla/fx-private-relay/docs/translations.md

 Localization affects the user's experience in several ways.

-When an user first visits the Relay website, their browser gets the English server-side rendered page, and then the page is re-rendered by JavaScript into their preferred language.
+When an user first visits the Relay website, their browser gets the page in English.
+The English page is pre-rendered for fast loading.
+The page is then re-rendered into their preferred language.
 When none of the user's preferred languages are available, then the user gets English.

 The user sees different plan details based on their region.
 On the homepage there is a table comparing Relay premium plans.
 If a premium plan is available in their region,